microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/examples/Update-MgUserAuthenticationPhoneMethod.md

 	phoneType = "mobile"
 }

-# A UPN can also be used as -UserId.
 Update-MgUserAuthenticationPhoneMethod -UserId $userId -PhoneAuthenticationMethodId $phoneAuthenticationMethodId -BodyParameter $params
 ```
 This example shows how to use the Update-MgUserAuthenticationPhoneMethod Cmdlet.